Dr Tomlinson

 Profile

 In 2010 I set up two facilities in Leeds - a siRNA screening facility and a facility to produce non-antibody binding proteins.
-In 2015 I became a University Academic Fellow at Leeds to build a research group to fully exploit the use of Affimers for studying protein function and in 2018 I was promoted to Associate Professor.
+In 2015 I became a University Academic Fellow at Leeds to build a research group to fully exploit the use of Affimers for studying protein function.
+In 2018 I was promoted to Associate Professor and in 2023 became the Head of School for Molecular and Cellular Biology.

 Responsibilities